The illustration of Marriner S. Eccles Federal Reserve Board Building in Washington, D.C.

 Sources and voting rotation

 The Fed’s seven governors are nominated by the president and confirmed by the Senate.
 Each votes at every Federal Open Market Committee meeting, held eight times a year.
 All 12 regional Fed presidents discuss and debate monetary policy at the meetings, but only five cast votes, including the New York Fed president and four others who vote for one year at a time on a rotating schedule.
 Fed bank presidents are picked by the directors of their own regional banks, subject to approval by the Fed Board.
+The Atlanta Fed is seeking a new president after Raphael Bostic retired in February.

 Header background photo by